Rebecca Walker: Major works

 Her first novel, Adé: A Love Story, was published in 2013.
 It features a biracial college student, Farida, who falls in love with Adé, a black Kenyan man.
 The couple's plan to marry is interrupted when Farida gets malaria and the two must struggle through a civil war in Kenya.
 The novel was generally well received by critics and laypeople alike.

 Personal life

-Walker identifies as bisexual.
+Walker is bisexual.
 She dated neo-soul musician Meshell Ndegeocello, whose son she helped raise even after their relationship ended.

-She has a son (born 2004) with her former partner Glen, a Buddhist teacher.
+She has been married to writer Rachel M. Harper since 2012.

 Once estranged from her mother Alice Walker, she has reconciled with her, and the two have since appeared at literary events together.